About City of Nottingham Scouts

 The District is a charity with its own board of trustees that is responsible for the governance of Scouting within the City and ensuring there are adequate resources to deliver an affordable programme for all our young people.

-Walesby Forest and Sycamore Dining income have ensured the District Membership Fee, which should around £6 per young person, is £0 for 2020.
+Walesby Forest and Sycamore Dining income have ensured the District Membership Fee, which should around £55 per young person, was discounted for members living in the more deprived areas of the City in 2023.

 Funding